Oxford PharmaGenesis Privacy and Security Policies

 - measures we have in place to safeguard your privacy.

-If you have any queries about this policy, please contact our Data Protection Officer, Richard White by emailing email@example.com or by calling +44 1865 390144.
+If you have any queries about this policy, please contact our Data Protection Officer, Richard White, by emailing firstname.lastname@example.org or calling +44 1865 390144.

 2. What are personal data?

-Personal data are information that can be used to detect your identity and includes your name, address, telephone number and email address.
-Personal data are also information that can be associated with you together with other information e.g. your IP address.
+Personal data are information that can be used to detect your identity, including your name, address, telephone number and email address.
+Personal data are also information that can be associated with you together with other information (e.g. your IP address).

 3. Information we collect

-We collect and store personal data you provide to us when you interact with us.
-On occasion we may supplement the information we collect about you with records maintained by third parties to provide you with information or services you have requested.
+On occasion, we may supplement the information we collect about you with records maintained by third parties to provide you with information or services you have requested.

 4. How we use your information